-Do a little reading about contesting a will (also known as making a family provision claim).
+Do a little reading about contesting a will (making a family provision claim).
 Google words that interest you and learn a little about the law before talking to a solicitor.
 Some solicitors are in a hurry and talk 'legalese' so you may want to learn the basics before you call.

 While you are reading the material from various web sites select 2 or 3 solicitors you think you would like to talk to.
 Each solicitor web site will give you a good idea of the communication skills of the solicitor as well as his or her experience and qualifications.
-You might consider things like, whether or not;
+You might consider things like, whether;

-(b) you find the material you read easy to understand;
+(b) the material you read is easy to understand;

 Now you are ready to start selecting a solicitor to represent you.
 Phone each of the 3 solicitors and start your selection process.
 Your aim is to ascertain various things about each solicitor, such as;

-which solicitor appeared to know the law best;
+(e) which solicitor appeared to know the legal process the best;

 After talking to the 3 solicitors you will still have more questions because other things will pop into your head.
-This time phone only your preferred solicitor and check again the 4 items I suggest in Step 3.
-Was he or she just as easy to reach?
+This time, phone only your preferred solicitor and check again the items I suggest in Step 3.
+Especially check if he or she was easy to reach?
 Did he or she give you a direct line to contact them?
 Was anything different this time that would change you selection?
 When you have called the solicitor two or three times you will get a far better idea as to whether the solicitor has all the time you need for your case.

-After a few weeks or more, if things change and you believe you have made the wrong selection of solicitors it is not too late to change.
+After a few weeks or more, if things change and you believe you have made the wrong solicitor selection it is not too late to change.
 Better now than later.
-One good reason why you might consider an extended cooling off period is that after a few weeks or more you may decide you want to change solicitors.
-You are entitled to change solicitors at any time however it is much harder and more cost outside of the cooling off period.
+This is one good reason why you might consider an extended cooling off period because that after a few weeks you may decide you want to change solicitors.
+You are entitled to change solicitors at any time however it is much harder and more costly outside of the cooling off period.

 When you commence a family provision claim, you may not know it at the time, but you are about to commence a very close relationship with your selected solicitor because you are going to be providing him or her with your family history and other confidential information.
-It is for this reason you should select a solicitor that not only is experienced in this law and knows the traps and pitfalls, but most importantly, is always easy to reach and always easy to communicate with.
+It is for this reason you should select a solicitor that is not only is experienced in this law and knows the traps and pitfalls, but most importantly, is always easy to reach and always easy to communicate with.
 Hopefully you are at this stage.
 If not, now is the time to change.